meddle0x53/reacto/README.md

 #### combine

-There is the `combine` operation which behaves in a fasion similar to `zip` but combines the last emitted values with its combinator function on every new value incoming from any source and closes when all of the sources have closed.
+There is the `combine` operation which behaves in a fashion similar to `zip` but combines the last emitted values with its combinator function on every new value incoming from any source and closes when all of the sources have closed.